murukessanap/inceptionNasnet/README.md

 To test:

 To test the model you can unzip test_selected.zip and refer the path to it in the InceptionNasnet_test.py file.
+Download weights and set weight file path also.
 Run the file using the command

 python InceptionNasnet_test.py